Stingless bee: Queens

 The principal egg layer in SB colonies is the queen, distinguished from the workers by differences in both size and shape.
 Stingless bee queens - except in the case of the Melipona genus, where queens and workers receive similar amounts of food and thus exhibit similar sizes - are generally larger and weigh more than workers (approximately 2–6 times).
 Post-mating, meliponine queens undergo physogastry, developing a distended abdomen.
 This physical transformation sets them apart from honey bee queens, and even Melipona queens can be easily identified by their enlarged abdomen after mating.

 Stingless bee colonies typically follow a monogynous structure, featuring a single egg-laying queen.
 An exception is noted in Melipona bicolor colonies, which are often polygynous (large populations may have as many as 5 physogastric queens simultaneously involved in oviposition).
 Depending on the species, queens can lay varying quantities of eggs daily, ranging from a dozen (e.g., Plebeia julianii) to several hundred (e.g., Trigona recursa).
 While information on queen lifespans is limited, available data suggest that queens generally outlive workers, with lifespans usually falling between 1 and 3 years, although some queens may live up to 7 years.

 The laying queen assumes the role of producing eggs that give rise to all castes within the colony.
-Additionally, she plays a pivotal role in organizing the colony, overseeing a complex communication system primarily reliant on the use of pheromones.
+Additionally, the queen plays a pivotal role in organizing the colony, overseeing a complex communication system primarily reliant on the use of pheromones.